-Jury of 7 men, 5 women selected for Weinstein’s rape trial
+Jury selected for Harvey Weinstein’s rape trial

 Opening statements are expected next Wednesday.
 The trial could last about six weeks.

-While Weinstein’s celebrity was behind some of the difficulties in finding an impartial jury in this case, they also stemmed from the fact that the MeToo movement has Americans thinking more than ever about their own experiences with sexual harassment and assault.
+While Weinstein’s celebrity cause some of the difficulties in finding an impartial jury in this case, they also stemmed from the fact that the MeToo movement has Americans thinking more than ever about their own experiences with sexual harassment and assault.

 “A lot of folks who will be incapable of separating their own workplace experiences from the case … and might not even recognize that they’re bringing their own prejudice, if you will, to bear on the circumstances,” said jury consultant Philip K. Anthony.
-“It’s not bad on their part - it’s just human nature.”

-Anthony’s Los Angeles consulting firm is not involved in Weinstein’s case.
+“It’s not bad on their part - it’s just human nature,” said Anthony, whose Los Angeles consulting firm is not involved in Weinstein’s case.

-During the phase of jury selection called voir dire, where lawyers attempt to size up people who have assured the judge they could be fair and impartial jurors, the lawyers’ concerns were in evidence.
-Addressing a pool of prospective jurors Thursday, prosecutor Meghan Hast signaled concerns that the sight of Weinstein, who’s been using a walker since back surgery last month, could influence their attitudes about him.

-“Is there anything about Harvey Weinstein, looking at him today, that makes you feel that there’s no way that man’s a rapist?” she asked.
-No one responded.

 Prosecutors plan to call at least four women to the witness stand who have accused Weinstein of violating them, but whose allegations weren’t the basis for the New York charges.